Obarun/66/doc/66-stop.md

 # stop

-This command stops one ore more *services*.
+This command stops one or more *services*.

 ## Interface